RetroFlag/GPiCase2-Script/README.md

 **Make sure that the GPiCase2 patch is installed.**
 If the patch file is not installed and you install the script first, you will lose the “config.txt” file, which will cause the CM4 to fail to boot.
 Click the link to download the patch：[Download GPiCase2 patch](https://github.com/RetroFlag/GPiCase2-Script/raw/main/GPi_Case2_patch.zip).
+`Be careful!: This PATCH does not need to be installed in recalbox 8.1.1`

 ## After installing the script：
 1. Safe shutdown: Directly turning off the power switch will trigger the script for safe shutdown.